-In a fork $X \leftarrow Z \rightarrow Y$ , the variables X and Y are marginally dependent, but conditionally independent given Z.
+In a fork $X \leftarrow Z \rightarrow Y$, the variables X and Y are marginally dependent, but conditionally independent given Z.

-- ▶ Intuition: X and Y share a common cause and thus dependent. - Upon observing the common cause Z, the two effects X and Y are no longer related. - Example: X: shark attacks, Z: warm whether, and Y: ice cream sales.
+- ▶ Intuition: X and Y share a common cause and thus dependent. - Upon observing the common cause Z, the two effects X and Y are no longer related. - Example: warmer weather draw more people to the beach and also drive up ice cream sales. - ▶ X: shark attacks, Z: warm whether, and Y: ice cream sales.